 Knight Stivender is a Pulitzer-heralded journalist with executive experience in publishing; content strategy; digital marketing; and audience, brand and product development.
 During her 20-year career in storytelling, brand development and customer engagement, Knight co-founded Gannett’s 12th & Broad, a new media brand catering to Nashville’s creative community, and was honored with the Fortune 500 company’s Innovator of the Year award for her work.
-She is the Director of Business Development at Alcott Whitney, a specialized data marketing agency.
+She is the Director of Integrated Marketing at McNeely Pigott & Fox, a public relations firm based in Nashville.
 She is also co-founder / CEO of Girls To The Moon – an interactive “campference” and digital magazine inspiring young girls to be compassionate and courageous community leaders.

 Sanjana Ballal, Secretary

 Sanjana Ballal was born and raised in Staten Island, New York.
 She received her Bachelor of Arts from the George Washington University.
 After graduating from GW, Sanjana joined the Teach for America 2007 Greater New Orleans Corps.
 She lived and taught in New Orleans for the next 3 years.
 She moved to Nashville in the summer of 2010 to attend the Human Development Counseling program at Vanderbilt University.
 After receiving her Masters in Education in 2012, Sanjana joined Cameron College Prep, the first zoned charter school of LEAD Public Schools and in Nashville, as their school counselor.
-Currently, she is the Dean of Culture at Cameron College Prep.
+Currently, she is the Managing Director, Teacher Leadership Development for Teach for America.
 She volunteers as a board member with the Davidson County Juvenile Court’s Foster Care Review Board and is an active member in Bunts Association of North America.

 Jenny Alexander, Treasurer

 Based in Nashville, Tennessee, Jenny Alexander has seventeen years of development experience working in a variety of nonprofit settings.
-She is currently the Senior Development Director for OZ Arts Nashville, where she oversees all fundraising activities including membership, annual giving, sponsorship, and grants.
-Prior to OZ Arts she was Director of Development for the Country Music Hall of Fame and Museum, where she managed annual fundraising programs during the Museum’s $100 million capital campaign.
+She is currently the Director of Corporate & Foundation Relations at Vanderbilt University Medical Center.
+Prior to that she was the Senior Development Director for OZ Arts Nashville, where she oversees all fundraising activities including membership, annual giving, sponsorship, and grants.
+She was Director of Development for the Country Music Hall of Fame and Museum, where she managed annual fundraising programs during the Museum’s $100 million capital campaign.
 Before moving to Nashville, Alexander was the Assistant Director of Corporate and Foundation Relations at the University of Georgia.
 She also held development positions in Washington, D.C. at the National Building Museum, the Smithsonian Institution, and Population Services International, an international public health NGO.
 Alexander holds a Bachelor of Arts degree in Biology from the University of Virginia.